Miguel Cabrera Player Props: Tigers vs. Royals

 Miguel Cabrera At The Plate

-- Cabrera has driven in a run in 12 games this year (23.1%), including two games with multiple runs batted in.
+- In 12 games this season (22.6%), Cabrera has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in 10 of 52 games so far this year.
+- He has scored in 10 of 53 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.